 This guide will discuss how you can use the S-Docs template editor to create a table with columns comprised of related list fields.
 In the following steps, we will be creating a very basic related list that might generate the following document:

-Note that some of these fields have this character to the right of them: “>”.
-In our example, we see that two of these fields are “contact id >” and “created by id >”.
-These fields correspond to ID’s of object records in our related list; as such, we can pull data from these object records.
-In the table in our example, we will include a column for the nickname of the user who created the quote.
+Note that some fields have this character to the right of them: “>.”
+These fields correspond to IDs of object records in our related list; clicking on them will bring up another menu where we can pull data from these object records.